 Judges Starting To Consider Digital Culture In Social Media Rulings

-In the initial ruling, the court – for lack of a better term –considered Sewell’s online accounts as one entity.
+In the initial ruling, the court – for lack of a better term –considered Steph’s online accounts as one entity.
 But the appeals court wisely reasoned that people no longer have a single email address or account; between Facebook, Twitter, Instagram, your favorite blog, news portals – you name it – the average person has upwards of 15 to 25 different digital accounts.

-And since Sewell hadn’t discovered her hacked Facebook till 2012, the statute of limitations for the Computer Fraud and Abuse Act and the Stored Communications Act had yet to expire.
+Since Steph hadn’t discovered her hacked Facebook till 2012, the statute of limitations for the Computer Fraud and Abuse Act and the Stored Communications Act had yet to expire.

 Potential Consequences of Hacking, Defaming or Otherwise Misappropriating

 Although it’s tempting and oh-so-easy (the keyboard is right there!), seeking digital revenge by either a) hacking into another person’s online accounts or b) pretending to be someone else on the Internet is a monumentally stupid idea.
 These acts aren’t only a violation of the Computer Fraud and Abuse Act, but breaches of an inordinate amount of state impersonation, privacy, and Internet law statutes.
-If Sewell wins, her former flame could, in theory, go to jail.
+If Steph wins, her former flame could, in theory, go to jail.
 He could also find himself in bankruptcy court on account of massive fines.

 Hacking is a violation of the Computer Fraud and Abuse Act, and also violates an inordinate amount of various state impersonation, privacy, and Internet law statutes.